Covid: Delhi Police enhances patrol, puts barricades as weekend curfew unrolls | Business

 - India

-The Delhi Police intensified patrolling, raised barricades and warned people of legal action as authorities kept up the vigil to check violations of weekend curfew that kicked in Friday night to curb the spread of coronavirus in the city.
+The Delhi Police intensified patrolling, raised barricades and warned people of legal action to check violation of weekend curfew imposed to curb the spread of coronavirus even as rain and biting cold made most Delhiites stay indoors on Saturday.

-The curfew started at 10 pm Friday and will remain in force till Monday 5 am.
+The curfew started at 10 pm on Friday and will remain in force till Monday 5 am.
+Overnight rain continued till first half of the day due to which roads were mostly deserted in the city.

+There were some complaints regarding issuance of e-passes during the curfew and the National Restaurant Association of India (NRAI) said it might be compelled to shut down home delivery due to the problem.

+''Dear @CMODelhi, request your intervention in resolving e-pass problems for F&B industry.
+We aren't getting them, leading to severe harassment.
+We will be compelled to shut down delivery as well if this isn't resolved right away,'' the NRAI tweeted, following which Chief Minister Arvind Kejriwal promised to look into it.

+Government officials said e-passes were being issued to eligible applicants from all the districts. ''Thousands of applications were being processed at the district level but many were being rejected because of incomplete information or wrong entry of the district concerned,'' an official said.

-Police erected barricades at several places to check vehicles and ensure that no person was moving around unauthorisedly during the curfew period.
+In order to enforce the curfew, barricades were erected by the Delhi Police at several places to check vehicles and ensure that no person was moving around without authorisation during the curfew period.

 ''Patrolling has been intensified in view of the weekend curfew,'' a senior Delhi Police officer said.